3.5 Traineeships and apprenticeships

 A first survey of companies and guilds in the German-speaking Community showed that the acceptance of the validation process for skills acquired non-formally and informally is still very low.
 So, because of the small size of the German-speaking Community, it is important to also develop a concept that in the first instance benefits priority groups of people and professional fields.

 The internal considerations on a validation system in the German-speaking Community are still in the starting phase.
 Conceptual steps are to be covered jointly with the local actors.
-The concept is now being developed as part of a Regional Development Concept (Regionales Entwicklungskonzept, REK) project in collaboration with the most important actors of the DG (representatives of the education area of school, vocational training, university training and adult education, representatives of various guilds, the job centre, union delegates, the Department for Self-determined Living, staff of the National Agency for Erasmus+ and the EPALE platform as well as the Council for Adult Education).
+The concept is now being developed as part of a Regional Development Concept (Regionales Entwicklungskonzept, REK) project in collaboration with the most important actors of the German-speaking Community (representatives of the education area of school, vocational training, university training and adult education, representatives of various guilds, the job centre, union delegates, the Department for Self-determined Living, staff of the National Agency for Erasmus+ and the EPALE platform as well as the Council for Adult Education).

 Against this background the announced launch event for the REK II future project “Recognising skills” took place on 21 October 2016.